-Loans and receivables (except investment securities without an active market) are recognised when cash is advanced to the borrowers.
+Loans and receivables are recognised when cash is advanced to the borrowers.
 Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or where the Branch has transferred substantially all the risks and rewards of ownership.